-The safe venue that Amelia* refers to is Urban Tiger, a sexual entertainment venue (SEV) at the heart of Bristol’s city centre, where she works as a stripper.
+The safe venue that Amelie* refers to is Urban Tiger, a sexual entertainment venue (SEV) at the heart of Bristol’s city centre, where she works as a stripper.
 She speaks to the Cable after she has found out her and her colleagues’ jobs are safe for now.
 Both Central Chambers and Urban Tiger have had their licences renewed for another year.

 But maybe for the last time.
 A public consultation is soon to be released on plans to introduce a nil-cap on strip clubs, which would effectively ban them from the city centre.

-Amelia, 25, got into stripping as a way of being able to pursue a career as a circus performer.
+Amelie, 25, got into stripping as a way of being able to pursue a career as a circus performer.
 She’d been doing it less than a year by the time the pandemic hit, which meant the club shut for nearly 18 months.
 After hearing about the possibility of her workplace closing down in local media earlier this year, she is determined to make sure performers are part of the conversation.

 Some strippers unionised for the first time over the last year.
 Her colleague, Chloe, didn’t join the Bristol Sex Workers Collective until she found her job was under threat.
 “Lockdown might have been a catalyst because we didn’t have our jobs,” she says.
 “The added instability lit a fire underneath us.”

 The renewal of the two licenses was expected, given the limited reasons councillors on the licensing sub-committee could refuse them.
 But it has reignited the polarised debate about SEVs, between those who believe they contribute to the sexualisation of women and sexual violence, and others who think women should have the right to do what they want with their bodies in a tightly-regulated environment.